 Nikon’s latest AF-S 24-70mm f/2.8E ED VR might look like a top choice for full frame Nikon DSLRs, but it’s a beast of a lens and hugely expensive to buy.
 This Sigma lens isn’t as fully weather-sealed as the Nikon, but it’s still immaculately well-engineered.
 It’s physically shorter and marginally lighter, but matches the Nikon for all-round performance and image quality.
 Sharpness and contrast are spectacular, while bokeh is lusciously smooth.
 Colour fringing, distortions and vignetting are very well controlled.
 Autofocus is very quick and extremely quiet, while the 4-stop stabilizer is just as effective as the Nikon lens’s VR system.
 At around half the price of the Nikon lens, the Sigma is vastly better value.

-The ‘macro’ badge is plastered over many zoom lenses but they only tend to offer a maximum magnification ratio of 0.5x at best which isn’t ‘real’ macro photography.
+The ‘macro’ badge is plastered over many zoom lenses but they only tend to offer a maximum magnification ratio of 0.2x to 0.5x at best, which isn’t ‘real’ macro photography at all.
 Most dedicated macro prime lenses, however, deliver a full 1.0x magnification.
 Basically, an object will be reproduced at full life size on the camera’s image sensor so, on a DX format body, a standard postage stamp would practically fill the entire frame.
 Just like with telephoto lenses, it can pay to buy an FX format macro lens, even if you’re shooting with a DX format body.
 The 1.5x crop factor won’t hurt, and you’ll have a lens that will work on a full frame camera too if you decide to upgrade in the future.

 A small but mighty lens for Nikon DX cameras